ndk/cv_resume/README.md

   - Raising the team of juniors engineers to a close-knit gang of mature experts with solid background that sincerely cares about its work outcomes
   - Conducting code reviews
   - Putting the components developed by different teams into an integrated product
-  - Designing and developed the licensing subsystem
+  - Designing and developing the licensing subsystem

   **Technologies:** C/C++, VMware ESXi, ATL/WTL, MSI, WIX

 * **2006 August - 2009 December: Senior Software Developer at Acronis** (https://www.acronis.com)

   Acronis provides a wide specter of disaster recovery solutions.
-I was working on a flagman product of the company called "Acronis Backup & Recovery".
+I was working on a flagman product of the company called "Acronis Backup & Recovery"

   **Personal achievements:**
   - Designed and built the update delivery system